dbaty/Yait/docs/README.txt

 and documented.
 It is fast.
 It has an attractive and straightforward user interface.
-It provides a very convenient feature that lets one create hierarchies of issues (tasks, sub-tasks and so on) that may also be used to manage milestones or versions.
+It provides a very convenient feature that lets one create hierarchies of issues (tasks, sub-tasks and so on) that may also be used to manage project milestones or software versions.

 FIXME: to be expanded/rewritten: i18n, relatively easy to install, etc.